thealonlevi/subnet-sentinel/README.md

 ## Features
 - Periodic or one-shot connectivity checks against configurable HTTP targets
 - Source-IP binding per request with per-target latency and status reporting
+- Optional auto-mount retry: on the first HTTP failure (when enabled) the tool mounts subnets and retries once
-- CLI for running checks and inspecting stubbed mount status output
+- CLI for running checks and inspecting mount status
 - Systemd service unit for unattended operation

 ## Requirements